linked-db/linked-ql/README.md

 WHERE author <~ books ~> title = 'Beauty and the Beast'
 ```

-*(Now pivot tables/junction tables/link tables get an easier way!)*

-And what's more?
-You can practically have the new magic together with the old craft:
+And it turns out, you can practically have the new magic together with the old craft:

 ```sql
 -- Linked QL